Harvey Picker Professor of International Relations

 A Patriotic Moment as Gracie Celebrates the Fourth

-Monty assists in lecturer Gracie "bones" up on her Einstein
+Monty assists in lecture Gracie "bones" up on her Einstein

 Royal Mark Patrick...
 Known in Hip-Hop circles as "Da Grand Bunnymaster P"